Laura6826/PFDA-assignments/README.md

 4. The Windspeed (there is data missing from this column)
 5. The rolling windspeed (say over 24 hours)
 6. The max windspeed for each day
-7. The monthly mean of the daily max windspeeds (yer I am being nasty here)
+7. The monthly mean of the daily max windspeeds.

 **My notes:**